filipnovicky/Entropic_psilocybin/README.md

 Supporting code and derived data for

 > Novický, F., Stoliker, D., Razi, A. & Zeldenrust, F.
-> *EEG microstates transition more rapidly and approximate entropy increases
+> *EEG microstates change more rapidly and approximate entropy
-> under acute psilocybin.*
+>  increases under acute psilocybin*

 The analyses run on the PsiConnect dataset: 63 participants recorded in a baseline session and again ~200 min after 19 mg of psilocybin, in four